SchwarzIT/onyx/apps/showcase/content/en/components/02.form-elements/file-upload/index.md

 ### List types

-The list of selected files can be customized using the `listType` property to e.g. define a max. height or use a show/hide button.
+The list of selected files can be customized using the `listType` property to e.g. define a maximum height or use a show/hide button.
 This examples shows a custom visualization using a modal.

 :component-example{name="Modal" layout="grow"}